Church of Heavenly Peace, Fuzhou: History

 The history of Heavenly Peace Church can be traced back to the time when the American Methodist Episcopal Mission first set up their Mission in East Asia.

 Having chosen Fuzhou as the first location of their mission field in China, the Methodist Episcopal Mission sent out two young missionaries, Judson D. Collins and Moses C. White, on April 15, 1847, who reached the port on September 6 and were soon followed by Robert S. Maclay who arrived on April 15 the next year.
-After the early struggling years on the Zhongzhou Island (中洲岛) on River Min, they finally moved south and settled on the Cangqian Hill in the 1850s.
+After the difficult first years on Zhongzhou Island (中洲岛) on the Min River, they finally moved south and settled on Cangqian Hill in the 1850s.
 Gratified and encouraged by the successful completion of their first church (also the first Methodist church in East Asia) Ching Sing Tong (真神堂) dedicated on August 3, 1856, the Methodist Episcopal Mission immediately went on to purchase another site which was close to the mission compound on Cangqian Hill, just in front of the lot occupied by the superintendent Rev. Robert S. Maclay.
 In view of the increasing number of foreigners in Fuzhou, the Mission decided to erect there a church with two audience rooms, one for speakers of the Fuzhou dialect and the other for English worship.